-Dear y13 student
+Dear student

-This guide has been put together to support you in preparing for your final assessments and exams at New College Doncaster.
-You have received lots of study advice and will have developed some great study habits over the last 2 years but there is still time to improve these.
+This guide has been put together to support you in preparing for your Summer assessments and exams at New College Doncaster.
+You have received lots of study advice and will have developed some great study habits but there is still time to improve these.

-In this booklet, you will find a revision planner template which you can use to plan out your revision for the final assessments and to help you organise both your time and your priorities.
+In this booklet, you will find a revision planner template which you can use to plan out your revision for the assessments and to help you organise both your time and your priorities.
 You might want to use an alternative method such as the ADAPT app but this can still support you in your planning.